Breast Implants – Picking the Right One

 When considering what volume is right for you, you may be talking with your friends about what size they have or looking online at “goal” photos considering the size implants that were used to achieve that look.
 It’s important to realize that the same size implant can look VERY different on women of different heights, weights, and existing breast volume.
 A 275 cc implant may be somewhat large on a 100 pound patient with A cup breasts or make a negligible size change in a 180 pound woman who wore a 38B bra prior to surgery.

 When I’m meeting with a patient for a breast augmentation consultation, I start by asking her what size bra she wears and what her goal size is.
 I honestly can’t guarantee her of her goal size bra, since sizing will vary depending on manufacturer, the presence of padding, and whether the patient is actually wearing the right size bra (many women are not).
 I ask this goal question, however, to get an idea of the ballpark we’re aiming for.
-Based on this information and measurements I take during the exam, I can guide the patient toward an implant size range that I think will achieve her goal proportions.
-We then work with implant sizers to see which implants she prefers.
+Based on this information and measurements I take during the exam, I can guide the patient toward an implant that I think will achieve her goal proportions.

 Profiles